Class for nothing

 This pattern is typical for framework-style code, where derived classes are expected to provide the actual implementation while adhering to a shared contract.

-Most of the sections used in this example have already been introduced
+Most of the sections used in this example have already been introduced for module and class docstrings.
+However, the Contract section now contains a requires subsection, which is optional but normative as part of the contract.

-conditions that must be satisfied by the caller in order for the
+The requires subsection should be used to specify the conditions that must be satisfied by the caller in order for the function to operate correctly.

 from typing import List, TypeAlias, Union